Modern Slavery Statement

 - Mitigating the risk of slavery and human trafficking occurring.

 To ensure a high level of understanding of the risks posed by modern slavery and human trafficking in our business, in our supply chains and in our business partners we encourage open communication between our own employees and those who are working on our sites.

 Our procurement activities take place in England and our contractors and suppliers are predominantly UK and EU-based.
 We have zero tolerance to slavery and human trafficking.
 To ensure those in our supply chain and contractors comply with our values we will look to have in place a supply chain compliance programme as detailed below to ensure that our suppliers share our values on modern slavery and carry out their own due diligence on their own supply chains to limit the risk of modern slavery taking place.

-As part of this due diligence process, we will compile a list of suppliers identifying and prioritising those entities which submit the highest value and most regular invoices.
-We have selected 10 of our most regular contractors, for example construction and security companies, and will contact these providers to request information regarding each supplier’s approach to dealing with modern slavery within its organisation.
+As part of this due diligence process, we compiled a list of suppliers identifying and prioritising those entities which submit the highest value and most regular invoices.
+We selected 10 of our most regular contractors, for example construction and security companies, and contacted these providers to request information regarding each supplier’s approach to dealing with modern slavery within its organisation.

 Although we consider the majority of our business operations and providers to be relatively ‘low risk’, we have identified that the greatest risk with respect to modern slavery is within our supply chain.

 Accordingly, we will continue to focus our due diligence efforts in the coming years on ensuring that our suppliers remain complaint with the MSA legislation.

 Over the course of the coming year, we will look to take the following steps to further prevent modern slavery in our supply chain:

 - Seek to identify and enter into commercial relationships with companies who share our values and standards;

 - Require any new building contractor or security services company to provide details of its policies on slavery and human trafficking and provide assurance that it does not (and nor does any entity within its own supply chain) engage in slavery of human trafficking or any associated activity;